wlerin/feralfilehosting/Feral Wiki/HTTP/Owncloud - Basic setup/readme.md

 nginx
 ---

-**Important note:** This configuration depends on the user installing owncloud to the WWW subdirectory `/owncloud`
+> **Important note:** This configuration depends on the user installing owncloud to the default location which is the subdirectory `/owncloud` inside the `public_html` folder.

 **Owncloud custom conf:**